 Arnie Judlow, an inmate at San Quentin prison serving a life sentence for murder, devises a daring plan with his wife and his brother Bill to help him escape, part of which involves Bill and Arnie's wife posing as a married couple and moving to a house near the prison.
 Although the plan appears to go smoothly at first, it soon runs into a few snags--the couple move next door to a suspicious prison guard who knows Arnie and, more importantly, Bill and his brother's wife begin to find themselves attracted to each other.
 Written by

-The film was not actually shot in wide screen.
-It was converted to CinemaScope in the final print after having been shot in a standard Academy ratio, much like some films which are "matted" after having been filmed in a normal size.
+The film was not actually shot in widescreen.
+It was converted to CinemaScope in the final print after having been shot in standard Academy ratio, much like some films which are "matted" after having been shot in Academy ratio.
+The process used was contemporary of Superscope and a forerunner of Super 35.
+It was filmed using spherical lenses at an aspect ratio of 1.37:1.
+In the printing process, the images were cropped to a height of 2 perforations giving them an aspect ratio of 2.36:1.
+The images were then stretched vertically to a height of 4 perforations, at which point they conformed to the standard CinemaScope-2 format.
 See more »

 The opening credits are stamped on the screen by a hand.
 See more »